spack/spack/lib/spack/docs/tutorial_modules.rst

   ##

   module-whatis "SciPy (pronounced 'Sigh Pie') is a Scientific Library for Python.
-It provides many user-friendly and efficient numerical routines such as routines for n umerical integration and optimization."
+It provides many user-friendly and efficient numerical routines such as routines for numerical integration and optimization."

   proc ModulesHelp { } {
   puts stderr "SciPy (pronounced "Sigh Pie") is a Scientific Library for Python.
 It"